-Mark is a trial attorney with significant courtroom experience.
+Mark is a first chair trial attorney with significant courtroom experience.
 He has litigated throughout the United States with substantial experience in the state and federal courts of Virginia, Maryland, and the District of Columbia.
-Mark's familiarity with state and federal court practices enables him to frequently dispose of claims brought against his clients early on in litigation.

-Prior to joining McGuireWoods, Mark was a commercial litigator for an international law firm based in Pittsburgh.
-Before he attained his law degree, Mark served on active duty in the United States Marine Corps and in the United States Marine Corps Reserves.
-He deployed twice to Iraq as a platoon sergeant and platoon commander with the 4th Light Armored Reconnaissance Battalion.
+Before he attained his law degree, Mark served on active duty in the United States Marine Corps.
+Mark continues to serve with the United States Marine Corps Reserves, and previously served as an infantry platoon sergeant and infantry platoon commander in Iraq.

 Obtained $24 million judgment in favor of landowner in highly contentious condemnation matter.

 Argued, briefed, and won motion striking testimony of landowners’ expert witnesses in inverse condemnation matter.

 Argued, briefed, and won motion to strike, obtaining dismissal with prejudice of $1 million fraud claim against major financial institution.

 First-chaired and prevailed on hearing granting energy company immediate access to numerous landowners’ properties during condemnation matters.

 First-chaired and obtained dismissal of claims brought against board members for wrongful dissolution of corporation.